-The offender was driving his motor vehicle when two Rangers approached his vehicle.
-Whilst one of the Rangers was in front of the motor vehicle, the offender started the motor vehicle’s engine.
-The offender accelerated the motor vehicle causing the bonnet of the motor vehicle to impact both Rangers, the offender has then brought the motor vehicle to a stop with both Rangers on the bonnet.
-Both Rangers have removed themselves from the bonnet, the offender has then reversed his motor vehicle before and accelerating, stopping abruptly before the two Rangers.
+IS was driving his motor vehicle when two Council Rangers approached his vehicle.
+Whilst one of the Rangers was in front of the motor vehicle, IS started the motor vehicle’s engine.
+He accelerated the motor vehicle causing the bonnet of the motor vehicle to impact both Rangers.
+IS has then brought the motor vehicle to a stop with both Rangers on the bonnet.
+Both Rangers removed themselves from the bonnet, he then reversed his motor vehicle before accelerating, stopping abruptly before the two Rangers.

-No persons were injured as a result of the incident and no property was damaged.
-The offender was charged with ‘Drive vehicle recklessly/furiously or speed/manner dangerous’ and ‘negligent driving (not occasioning death/GBH)’ by the Police.
+No persons received injuries as a result of the incident and there was no property damage.
+IS was charged with ‘Drive vehicle recklessly/furiously or speed/manner dangerous’ and ‘negligent driving (not occasioning death/GBH)’ by the Police.

-The Local Court Magistrate fined the offender, and ordered that he pay the Court costs.
+The Local Court Magistrate fined him, and ordered that he pay the Court costs.